hungcq/knowledge-repo/IT/software-engineering-at-google/10-documentation.md

   - Doc is view as extra burden to be maintained
 - Good doc:
   - 3 aspects: completeness, accuracy, clarity
-  - -> Usually there is tradeoffs between those
+  - -> Usually there are tradeoffs between those
   - Good doc does it intended job of its type
 ### Best practices
 - Treat as code: